 Minoan Art & Culture

-The Minoans palaces were lavishly decorated with art, and the surviving paintings, sculptures, mosaics, pottery and jewellery housed today at archaeological sites and museums across Crete, demonstrate their extraordinary artistry.
+The Minoans' palaces were lavishly decorated with art, and the surviving paintings, sculptures, mosaics, pottery and jewellery housed today at archaeological sites and museums across Crete demonstrate the Minoans’ extraordinary artistry.
 Minoan painting is virtually the only form of Greek painting to have survived through the ages; large-scale sculptures having disappeared in natural disasters like the great tsunami that swept over from Thira (Santorini) in 1450 BC.
 Minoan art inspired the invading Mycenaeans and its influence spread to Santorini and beyond.

 The methodical decipherment of the Linear B script by English architect and part-time linguist Michael Ventris in 1952 provided the first tangible evidence that the Greek language had a recorded history longer than any scholar had previously believed.
 The language was an archaic form of Greek 500 years older than the Ionic Greek used by Homer.

 Linear B was written on clay tablets that lay undisturbed for centuries until they were unearthed at Knossos in Crete.
 Further tablets were unearthed later on the mainland at Mycenae, Tiryns and Pylos in the Peloponnese and at Thebes in Boeotia in central Greece.

 The clay tablets, found to be mainly inventories and records of commercial transactions, consist of about 90 different signs, and date from the 14th to the 13th centuries BC.
 Little of the social and political life of these times can be deduced from the tablets, although there is enough to give a glimpse of a fairly complex and well-organised commercial structure.